 What Is a Monorepo?

-Some development teams use a monorepo.
-Some use multiple repositories.
-Here we cover what a monorepo is, the benefits of using it, and why companies like Google use a monorepo.
+Here, we cover what a monorepo is, how it differs from a monolith, what the benefits of monorepos are, and why companies like Google use a monorepo.

 Difference Between Monorepo and Monolith

-A monolith could be managed in a monorepo.
+When we refer to a "monolith" here, we are referring to a monolithic application, which is a single-tiered application designed as a single service.
+A monolith can be managed in a monorepo.
 But a monolith could also be split into multiple repositories.
-Similarly, a monorepo could be used with microservices instead of a monolith.
+Conversely, a monorepo cannot be stored in a monolithic application; instead, monorepos can be used with microservices instead.

-A monorepo keeps everything in one repository.
-A multirepo (multiple repositories) typically has one repository for each project.
+Whereas a monorepo contains all the needed code in one repository, a multi-repo (also known as a polyrepo) typically has one repository for each project.
 The more projects, the more repositories.
-A multirepo is also known as polyrepo.

 Monorepo Is Usually Best For…